vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 simhasana — "Lion throne," one of the stages of divyasana.
 SIRAS — "Head" mantra, one of six angamantras.

-sivajnana — Knowledge pertaining to Siva, claimed by Saiva siddhanta as  the highest form of knowledge.
-Used to distinguish the Saiva siddhanta  system from all other bodies of knowledge.
+sivajnana — Knowledge pertaining to Siva, claimed by Śaiva siddhanta as  the highest form of knowledge.
+Used to distinguish the Śaiva siddhanta  system from all other bodies of knowledge.

 sivatva — "Siva-ness," the quality of being like Siva.